tanyasingh0307/-news-dashboard/readme.md

   rate limiting, and a secure server-side proxy to eliminate client-exposed API keys.
 - Modeled per-user relational data (bookmarks) in MongoDB using embedded documents, and implemented full CRUD operations.
+- Deployed a multi-service application across separate platforms (Vercel for frontend, Render for backend, MongoDB Atlas for the database).
 - Containerized both frontend (Nginx) and backend (Node.js) services with Docker for portable, consistent deployment.